AFRICOM Volunteer Internship Program (AVIP)

 What if I need to leave early due to extenuating circumstances?

-Extenuating circumstances are exactly that, extenuating.
-Each situation will be handled appropriately within the context of the circumstance and adjudicated by the Director of the AFRICOM J5.
+Each situation will be handled appropriately within the context of the circumstance and adjudicated by the appropriate official.
 In any case the intern’s academic institution will be notified.

 Can AFRICOM recommend any places to stay while I'm in Stuttgart?

-No. It is assumed that since all candidates have sponsors under the provisions of the Title 5 SOFA agreement.
-AFRICOM is prohibited from endorsing any for-profit lodging establishment.
+No, it is assumed that since all candidates have sponsors under the provisions of the Title 5 SOFA agreement, AFRICOM personnel iare prohibited from endorsing any for-profit lodging establishment.

-Will I have access to the base facilities such as the commissary, AAFES exchanges/ Shoppettes/ express/ gas stations?
+Will I have access to the base facilities such as the commissary, AAFES exchange, convenience store, or gas station?

-No. Only DoD ID cardholders and their command sponsored dependents are allowed to utilize these facilities.
-(This does not apply to the fast-food courts, libraries, gymnasiums or other common use facilities which do not require a DoD ID card for purchases under the reduced tax provisions of the Status of Forces Agreement.)
+No, only DoD ID cardholders and their command sponsored dependents are allowed to utilize these facilities.
+Non-Common Access Card holders may use fast-food courts and other common-use facilities that do not require a DoD ID card for purchases under the reduced tax provisions of the Status of Forces Agreement.